CDCgov/dibbs-ecr-refiner/refiner/eCR-CDA-Notes.md

 - **Flexible**: Automatically finds codes in any CDA element type without hardcoding
 - **Comprehensive**: Catches direct codes, child codes, and translations
 - **Future-proof**: Will work with new CDA element types as they're added

-The `ProcessedGrouper` uses `search_in="any"` for comprehensive matching, ensuring all condition-related clinical data is captured regardless of which CDA element contains it.

-**Backward Compatibility:**
-The system maintains `search_in="observation"` for legacy behavior that only searches observation elements.

 This ensures all relevant clinical data related to the condition is preserved while removing unrelated entries.